TGenNorth/BT-Seq-ASAP/README.rst

 ``<RUN_NAME>`` can be whatever you want, the final output file will be: ``<OUTPUT_DIRECTORY>/<RUN_NAME>_analysis.xml``

-This final output file is gets passed into the next command.
+This final output file is what gets passed into the next command.

 For more information about the analyzeAmplicons command, see the full `ASAP documentation <ABOUT.rst>`_.

-**2) Formatting Output**
+**2) Generating Reports**

 ``formatOutput -s <ASAP_INSTALL_PATH>/output_transforms/BT-Seq_HeatMap.xsl -x <XML_OUTPUT_FILE> -o <MAIN_OUTPUT_HTML_FILE>``